Last Updated on April 17, 2023

 13. Chow Beagle

 The sweet Chow Beagle mix has a friendly personality.
 However, don’t be fooled by their small size.
-This spritely breed loves to take charge and will quickly establish themselves as the leader of your pack.
+This spritely breed loves to take charge and will quickly establish itself as the leader of your pack.

-If well trained and socialized at a young age, they will get along well with all family members, including other pets.
+If well-trained and socialized at a young age, they will get along well with all family members, including other pets.

 14. French Bulldog Chow Chow mix (AKA Frenchie Chow)

 The French Bulldog Chow mix is one breed that should never be kept around small pets as they may try and hunt these animals.

 You may also want to keep an eye on them around strangers as they tend to be protective; however, once they warm up to new people, they can be loving and easy-going.

 This hybrid will inherit the snub-nose of the French Bulldog parent as well as its small size and bat ears, but with the luscious fur of the Chow and possibly its long, curled tail as well.